 DeployHub Dependency Maps

 One more thing… No more Waterfall

 We may soon witness the end of separate Development, Test, and Production environments, a core concept in a waterfall practice.
 This waterfall practice is built into our continuous delivery pipeline with some of the same exact waterfall scripts driving the process under the continuous delivery orchestration engine.
 With a true microservice architecture the waterfall approach can finally go away.
 As we get smarter with Kubernetes, and service mesh matures, we will see a consolidation of these environments.
-Service Mesh can be called as part of the Kubernetes pipeline to manage the access of new version of a single microservice to end users (creating a new version of the application.)
-In essence Development, Test, and Production become defined by configurations of microservices and a service mesh manages the routing that defines if a developer, tester, or end user is using it.
+Service Mesh can be called as part of the Kubernetes CI/CD to manage the access of a new version of a single microservice to end-users (creating a new version of the application.)
+In essence Development, Test, and Production become defined by configurations of microservices and service mesh manages the routing that defines if a developer, tester, or end-user is using it.
 Some really advanced companies are starting to go down this road.
 Check out this presentation from Descartes Labs on their use of Spinnaker and Istio to manage a single cluster running multiple versions of a single solution.
-It is my prediction that we will be hearing a lot more about Istio and how it is used as part of a Kubernetes pipeline continuous deployment in the very near future.
+It is my prediction that we will be hearing a lot more about Istio and how it is used as part of a Kubernetes CI/CD in the very near future.